What is your success rate?

 What is Failure in an Immigration application?

 Failure?
 What is it then?
 A rejected application?
 What if the company helps them reapply and it is successful?
 Is that then a success, a failure or in the middle?
 How would a company be advertising this?
 What about if an application is rejected then won through appeal?
 Maybe the fault of the rejection was the company, the applicant or the caseworker in the Home office.
-How in this situation if the appeal successful do we label this result?
+How in this situation if the appeal is successful do we label this result?
 What if it was the caseworker who lost the documents (It happens!).
-Should the Immigration adviser had a reduced success rate due to someone else’s mistake?
+Should the Immigration adviser have a reduced success rate due to someone else’s mistake?
 These points highlight how absurd it is to list success rates.
 You will never legally be allowed to see their immigration files for all their applicants and check which ones were successful.
 This means that there are no ways for you to verify success.
 I could tell you 100% success rate and you would have no way to verify this.
 Hopefully the reason why the OISC has implemented this criteria into the code of standards is now becoming obvious.

 Type of applications